robotwist/authentic-dashboard/README.md

 ## Attribution

-Created by [Your Name].
+Created by R.W.
+Wistrand.
 Inspired by ongoing conversations about authenticity, digital overload, and the need for a better online experience.